40 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you are using insulin injections, certain appetite suppressants, androgen or anabolic therapy, or corticosteroids.
 It's best to discuss your specific medications with the study team.

-Is whey protein safe for humans?
+Is there any evidence suggesting that whey protein isolate is likely to be safe for humans?

 This trial is for men and women aged 50-70 who are pre-diabetic or diabetic (HbA1c: 5.7-6.4% or 6.5% to 7.5%), can consent, COVID-19 negative/asymptomatic, don't consume alcohol/marijuana/CBD during the study, and will keep a food journal.
 Excludes those with chronic inflammatory diseases, lactose intolerance, low hemoglobin levels, pregnant/nursing individuals, unwilling to fast overnight or wear a CGM device.